-Each element of the Comprehensive Plan includes a set of measurable considerations.
-These considerations are intended to measure changes that are desired as a result of the goals and policies associated with each goal.
-A target metric will be identified and defined for each consideration including the data source and methodology.
-P&DS will update annually the consideration measurements to track the success of the Plan.
-In addition, tracking of implementation by mapping and otherwise illustrating which major policies (from Section 2) and places (from Section 3) have been implemented.
+Each element of the Comprehensive Plan includes a set of measurable objectives.
+These considerations are intended to measure changes that are desired as a result of the goals and actions associated with each goal.
+A target metric will be identified and defined for each objective including the data source and methodology.
+P&DS will update annually the objective measurements to track the success of the Plan.
+In addition, tracking of implementation by mapping and otherwise illustrating which major actions (from Section 2) and places (from Section 3) have been implemented.

-The Oversight Committee will define the methodology for measurement and tracking of the considerations.
-The Committee should also provide direction on whom (e.g. which department, agency or organization) is responsible for tracking of each consideration.
-A compiled list of suggested considerations and metrics is provided in an Appendix.
-In addition, the City should establish an ongoing tool to analyze the "fiscal sustainability", defined as the long-term public cost obligations and fiscal productivity, of new development proposals.
+The Oversight Committee will define the methodology for measurement and tracking of the objectives.
+The Committee should also provide direction on who (e.g. which department, agency, or organization) is responsible for tracking of each objective.
+A compiled list of suggested objectives and metrics is provided in an Appendix.
+In addition, the City should establish an ongoing tool to analyze the "fiscal sustainability," defined as the long-term public cost obligations and fiscal productivity, of new development proposals.